top of page

 3. Have a clear vision

 Go into the store with an idea of what you’re looking for.
 Envision it.
 Imagine it fitting well and feeling good on your body.
-Go find that specific item and don’t settle for anything less.
+Find that specific item, and don’t settle for anything less.
 If you don’t find what you’re looking for, it's the store’s fault, not yours.

 Write down what you need before you go shopping.
-Whether it’s a new pair of jeans, a summer dress, or work attire, having a list can keep you focused and prevent you from becoming overwhelmed.
+Whether you need a new pair of jeans, a summer dress, or work attire, having a list can help you stay focused and prevent you from becoming overwhelmed.

 4. Grab multiple sizes

 Get 2-3 sizes of each piece of clothing you want to try on.
 Try on the biggest size first.
-If it fits, great!
-Stop there; you’re done.
-If it’s too big, then continue to the next size down.
-This approach decreases the chances of your critical voice chiming in with rude commentary about your size.
+If it fits, great, you're done.
+If it’s too big, continue to the next size down.

 mirror for clothes shopping